alexisfr/itsv-db-2/class_15.md

 Exercises:

-1. Create a view named **list_of_customers**, it should contain the following columns: customer id, customer full name,  address,  zip code, phone,city, country,  status = active if active or inactive if null and store id
+1. Create a view named **list_of_customers**, it should contain the following columns:
+  - customer id
+  - customer full name,
+  - address
+  - zip code
+  - phone
+  - city
+  - country
+  - status (when active column is 1 show it as 'active', otherwise is 'inactive')
+  - store id

 2. Create a view named **film_details**, it should contain the following columns: film id,  title, description,  category,  price,  length,  rating, actors  - as a string of all the actors separated by comma.
 Hint use GROUP_CONCAT